Li Jingxun: Life

 Li Jingxun was a granddaughter of Emperor Xuan of the Northern Zhou on her maternal side, and was raised by her maternal grandmother, Empress Xuan, herself daughter of Yang Jian who later usurped the Northern Zhou throne to become the Emperor Wen of Sui.

 On her paternal side, she descended from a line of Northern Zhou generals.
-The tomb of her paternal great-grandfather, the Northern Zhou general Li Xian (北周李賢墓), has also been discovered, and the epitaph suggest that he was a Tuoba-Xianbei.
+The tomb of her paternal great-grandfather, the Northern Zhou general Li Xian (北周李賢墓), has also been discovered, and the epitaph suggest that he was a Tuoba-Xianbei descendant.
 His tomb contained several Central Asian objects too, such as an ewer with Greco-Roman scenes.

 Li Jingxun was therefore of fairly mixed ethnic lineage, since the Northern Zhou were of Xianbei origin, as was her grandmother on her maternal side, and she can be considered as an "outsider princess" in the context of the Sui dynasty.

 Tomb

 The stone sarcophagus is in the shape of a Sui dynasty house.
-It is rare design, but a carved stone coffin is also known from the tomb of another princess, Princess Yongtai (684-701).
+It is a rare design, but a carved stone coffin is also known from the tomb of another princess, Princess Yongtai (684-701).
 Stone outer coffins were also known among non-dynastic people, such as the Sogdian officials Wirkak and Yu Hong.
 The sarcophagus of Li Jingxun was decorated with two engraved male and female attendants, and with painting on the inside walls of the sarcophagus, which have disappeared due to moisture.

 An inscription on a tile of the sculpted gabled roof of the sarcophagus reads: "Open this sarcophagus, and you will die immediately" (Chinese: 開棺即死).